 Tip #4: Collectibles and Art

 Be strong when selecting what sort of art goes into your home.
 Don’t stuff a cactus next to your TV stand just because your girlfriend gifted it to you.
-If a collectable doesn’t fit, there is always a place for it in your attic.
-Remember that you do not have to worry about your collectibles contrasting the wall colour because as we discussed earlier, wall colour comes later.
+If a collectible doesn’t fit, there is always a place for it in your attic.
+Remember that you do not have to worry about your collectibles contrasting the wall color because as we discussed earlier, wall color comes later.
 Make sure that all your art and collectibles are balanced and don’t collide with each other.
 Also, justify to yourself if it fits within the attitude you want for your home and goes ahead with it only when you are satisfied.
 Keep in mind that it’s ideal to hang all artwork at about 58 inches from the ground as it is the average human eye level.
 Try to avoid placing anything striking at the focal points of your furniture arrangement.

 Even few collectibles and art, when placed right, bring a room to life.